-Respondent admits to committing multiple acts of professional misconduct.
+Here, Respondent admits to committing two acts of professional misconduct.
 Standard 1.6 (a) requires that where a Respondent acknowledges two or more acts of misconduct, and different sanctions are prescribed by the standards that apply to those acts, the sanction imposed shall be the more or most severe prescribed in the applicable standards.

-The most severe sanction applicable to Respondent's misconduct is found in Standard 2.6(a) which applies to a violation of Business and Professions Code section 6068(m), and which provides for disbarment or suspension depending on the gravity of the offense or harm to the victim.
+The most severe sanction is Standard 2.3 which applies to Respondent's violation of Business and Professions Code, section 6106, and which provides that an act of moral turpitude "shall result in actual suspension or disbarment depending upon the extent to which the victim of the misconduct is harmed or misled and depending upon the magnitude of the act of misconduct and the degree to which it relates to the member's acts within the practice of law."